 What is Grammar and How Does it Affect Your Overall Writing?

 What is grammar?
 When you just start out writing, you don't even think about grammar, sentence structure, verb usage, pronoun usage, and the overall effectiveness of your writing.
-You are simply telling a story, mostly writing it out just like you would say it if you were talking to someone.
+You are simply trying to tell a story, mostly writing it out just like you would say it if you were talking to someone else.
 But is the way you are writing it correct?

 There are many things to consider in the English language when writing.
-There are so many words that mean totally different things but are commonly confused and used out of context with many styles of writing, especially fiction.
-This is not necessarily a bad thing all of the time, but you must be careful as a writer to not plague your story with too many grammatical errors, otherwise your readers won't want to read your writing.
+There are so many words that sound the same but mean totally different things.
+They are commonly confused and used out of context with many styles of writing, especially fiction.

 When telling a fictional story, when people are speaking, they may be saying something that is not grammatically correct when written, but as spoken in the story, must be written to express the impact you are trying to present to your reader.
-Things like an accent or a slur in their speech.
+Things like an accent or a slur in their speech are what I'm talking about.
 However, if you are not saying something within quotations, then the sentences should be grammatically correct.

 Grammar all depends on the style of writing the writer chooses to use for their work, but there are limits and rules as to how much you can deviate.

-What is grammar?
 As defined by TheFreeDictionary, grammar, for our use as fiction writers, is a "system of rules implicit in a language, viewed as a mechanism for generating all sentences possible in that language" and "writing or speech judged with regard to such a set of rules".
-Simply put, grammar is the essence of language.
+Simply put, grammar is the essence of the English language.

-The English language, which is the most widely written and spoken language in the world, has many rules for its massive and complex structure.
-Most say it is the most difficult language to learn, though if I look at languages such as Japanese or Korean, I'm lost.
+English, which is the most widely written and spoken language in the world, has many rules for its massive and complex structure.
+Many people say it is the most difficult language to learn, though if I look at languages such as Japanese or Korean, I'm lost.
 But I can't say they are more difficult until I try to learn them.
 Grammar rules are in place in every language in order for the masses to understand what is being said or written.

 If you use a word or phrase out of context, not everyone is going to understand exactly what you are trying to say, especially if they know the real context of a word or phrase and you don't.
 As an author, it is embarrassing to use words out of context.